-- A. Edit: This icon will be displayed, and blinking, to let a user know when they are in an edit mode to change a value or setting. - B. Large 7 segment: The thickness measurement, velocity or alpha message will be displayed in this area. - C. Measurement Modes: This group of icons indicates which measurement mode the ZX-6 is currently using.
+- A. Edit: This icon will be displayed, and blinking, to let a user know when they are in an edit mode to change a value or setting. - B. Large 7 segment: The thickness measurement, velocity or alpha message will be displayed in this area. - C. Measurement Modes: This group of icons indicates which measurement mode the ZX-6 DL is currently using.
 The modes are pulse-echo, for flaw and pit detection, and echo-echo for through paint and coating measurements. - D. Stability/Repeatability Indicator: This is used in conjunction with the thickness measurement as a reference for the validity of the measurement.
-The ZX-6 takes multiple measurements per second, and when all the vertical bars are illuminated, it's a reference that the same thickness value is reliably being measured multiple times per second. - E. Battery: Indicates the amount of battery life the ZX-6 has remaining. - F. Backlight: When this icon is illuminated, it indicates the backlight is on.
+The ZX-6 DL takes multiple measurements per second, and when all the vertical bars are illuminated, it's a reference that the same thickness value is reliably being measured multiple times per second. - E. Battery: Indicates the amount of battery life the ZX-6 DL has remaining. - F. Backlight: When this icon is illuminated, it indicates the backlight is on. - G. Small 7 Segment: The material velocity, speed the sound wave travels through a given medium/material, is displayed in this area, informing the user what material the ZX-6 DL is currently calibrated too.
+This area is also used for alpha messages in the menu and edit modes. - H. Units: This combination of icons are illuminated in different sequences to inform the user what measurement units are currently being displayed in the small 7 segment area.

-- G. Small 7 Segment: The material velocity, speed the sound wave travels through a given medium/material, is displayed in this area, informing the user what material the ZX-6 is currently calibrated too.
-This area is also used for alpha messages in the menu and edit modes. - H. Units: This combination of icons are illuminated in different sequences to inform the user what measurement units are currently being displayed in the small 7 segment area. - I. Small 14 Segment: Displays the current gain setting of the ZX-6.
+- I. Small 14 Segment: Displays the current gain setting of the ZX-6 DL.
 MED is the default, with the options of VLOW, LOW, MED, HIGH, VHI (40dB to 52db gain range with MED at 46dB). - J. Units: This combination of icons are illuminated in different sequences to inform the user what measurement units are currently being displayed in the large 7 segment area.
 The plus/minus icon is illuminated when the DIFF (differential) feature is activated. - K. Small 14 Segment: The material type is displayed in this area.
 If it is set to a value of one of the materials in our material list, it will be displayed in alpha characters indicating the material type.
 Otherwise it will be set to CUST, indicating custom material type. - L. Features: The icons illuminated in this row across the bottom of the LCD display which features are currently enabled.
-For a complete list of the menu features in the ZX-6, Refer to page 3 for a list.
-The ZX-6 can be locked once calibrated, to avoid accidently changing the calibration.
-When this icon is illuminated, the ZX-6 is in lock mode.
-Refer to page 41 for an explanation on locking the ZX-6.
+For a complete list of the menu features in the ZX-6 DL, Refer to page 4 for a list.
+The ZX-6 DL can be locked once calibrated, to avoid accidently changing the calibration.
+When this icon is illuminated, the ZX-6 DL is in lock mode.
+Refer to page 41 for an explanation on locking the ZX-6 DL. - M. File/Loc: This area is exclusively for the data storage section of the ZX-6 DL.
+The icons and segment fields represent the current file open, and the current storage location in the file.
+Refer to page 43 for an explanation of the data storage feature in the ZX-6 DL.